 It’s perfect for soaking up motorway miles.

 Information is displayed in stunning clarity on dual 12.3-inch screens.
-To keep your hands where they should be, Mercedes has cleverly added control touchpads into the steering wheel.
+To keep your hands where they should be, Mercedes has cleverly added control touchpads to the steering wheel.

 Getting comfortable behind the steering wheel is effortless, and all models feature heated seats.
-Step into the back, and the feeling of quality and sense of luxury remain strong.
-There's lots of space in the back, which is hardly a surprise as, at home in Germany, Mercedes-Benz builds a version of the E Class for taxi drivers.
+Step into the back, and the feeling of quality and sense of luxury remains strong.
+There's lots of space in the back, which is hardly a surprise as, at home in Germany, Mercedes-Benz builds a version of the E-Class for taxi drivers.